XueyangWWW/ABCL-Net/README.md

 ![](https://github.com/XueyangWWW/ABCL-Net/blob/main/Figure1.png)

 # System requirement
-Since this is a *Linux* based container, please install the container on a Linux system.
-The supported systems include but not limited to `Ubuntu`, `Debian` and `CentOS`.

 The pipeline is developed based on deep convolutional neural network techniques by Pytorch.
 A GPU (≥10GB) is required to support the processing.